 65 Cooks In Garden Making Soil Lasagna

 Posted on 06.
-Dec, 2011 by Pamela in G3 Blog, G3 Community, G3 Design Studio, G3 Education, G3 Partners, Homeowner, HOWs, Living Soil, Los Angeles/South Bay, Rain Gardens, School Yard Habitats, Surfrider Foundation, Surfrider's Ocean Friendly Gardens, Watershed Friendly Gardens, Watershed Notes, West Basin MWD
+Dec, 2011 by Pamela in G3 Blog, G3 Community, G3 Design Studio, G3 Educates, G3 Partners, Homeowner, HOWs, Living Soil, Los Angeles/South Bay, Rain Gardens, School Yard Habitats, Surfrider Foundation, Surfrider's Ocean Friendly Gardens, Watershed Friendly Gardens, West Basin MWD

 A huge and enthusiastic group joined G3’s Pamela Berstler at Torrance West High School’s Sheet Mulching Hands-on Workshop, sponsored by City of Torrance, West Basin MWD, and Surfrider Foundation’s Ocean Friendly Gardens Program.
 This landscape transformation is the brainchild of two teachers at Torrance West High- Betty Burkhard (AP Environmental Studies) and Ann Cortina (AP Biology) – who started this process a year ago by attending a Watershed Basics Class in the City of Torrance.